argentlabs/web3.swift/README.md

 ## Todos

-There's some features that have yet to be fully implemented!
+There are some features that have yet to be fully implemented!
 Not every RPC method is currently supported, and here's some other suggestions we would like to see in the future:

 - ABI encoding support for tuples and arrays